 Overview: Mounger is actually two pools: a larger, deeper pool, with a 50-foot corkscrew tube slide, and a separate warmer-water, shallow pool for young kids.
 For tots: Check out ”Pool Playland,” a “gentle” public swim (daily from 11 a.m.–noon) that takes place in the small, warm water pool only, and is for children 5 years and younger.
 An adult, 18 years or older, must accompany all children in the water.
 Water noodles and other toys are available during Pool Playland, Family Swims, and Fun Family Friday sessions.
 You may also bring your own toys at the lifeguard’s discretion.

 Tips: This pool is also very popular and sells out on hot days, so come early.
 Family Fun Fridays feature games, activities and a different theme weekly.
 Look for “Free Slide Day.”
 Check Mounger's Facebook page for updates.
-Mounger Pool will be installing a new fixed shade structure.
+Mounger Pool recently installed a fixed shade structure.

 Overview: Kids love the Water Walk, slide, inner tubes, water basketball hoops and diving board.
 Other amenities include a BBQ on deck for picnics and new sound system.
 For tots: The shallow end of the pool (depth of 2.5 feet) is designated the “Preschool Zone” and is only for kids 48 inches and under with adult supervision.